postmodern/rprogram/README.md

 * Uses Kernel.system for safe execution of individual programs and their separate command-line arguments.
 * Allows running programs under `sudo`.
-* Provides cross-platform access to the PATH variable.
+* Provides cross-platform access to the `PATH` environment variable.
 * Supports leading/tailing non-options.
 * Supports long-options and short-options.
 * Supports custom formating of options.